Professional Development Grants: Dorothy Stout Grants

 Awards of $750 will be made annually in three categories: Community College Faculty, Community College Student, and K-12 Educator.
 Award winners will also be given a one-year membership to the National Association of Geoscience Teachers including these member benefits!

-Community college Faculty and K-12 teachers who teach one or more Earth science courses and community college students actively pursuing a career in the Earth sciences are encouraged to apply for these grants.
+Community college faculty and K-12 teachers who teach one or more Earth science courses and community college students actively pursuing a career in the Earth sciences are encouraged to apply for these grants.

 Interested applicants are asked to submit a 1-2 page proposal describing how the grant will be used to support their professional growth in, or classroom teaching of Earth science.
 Please include your name, address, telephone number, and email address along with your proposal.
+Details about the budget are strongly recommended.

 Dottie Stout Professional Development Grants